EFFECTS OF HUMAN ACTIVITIES AND NATURAL PROCESSES ON WOLVERINE REPRODUCTION AND CONNECTIVITY

-Columbia Region and Central Canadian Rockies of British Columbia and Alberta
+Location – Columbia Region and Central Canadian Rockies of British Columbia and Alberta

 Duration – 2017 to 2021

-Duration – 2014 to 2016
+Duration – 2014 to 2016, data analysis ongoing

 The Canadian portion of the Crown of the Continent (CCoC) ecosystems has been identified as crucial for wolverines north of the US border to supply individuals and genes through dispersal to the highly fragmented population in the northern US Rocky Mountains.
 Highway 3, motorized recreation, and a growing resource extraction industry, however, increasingly fragment this critical landscape.

-Our 3-year project capitalizes on muti-year wolverine occupancy and genetic data collected noninvasively in a >40,000 km2 area encompassing the core protected areas of the central Canadian Rocky Mountains to the north; and Glacier-Waterton Lakes National Park complex in the south (Fig. 2).
+Our 3-year project capitalized on muti-year wolverine occupancy and genetic data collected noninvasively in a >40,000 km2 area encompassing the core protected areas of the central Canadian Rocky Mountains to the north; and Glacier-Waterton Lakes National Park complex in the south (Fig. 2).

 2014 Annual Report